Rosie Brigham

 Tea is crucial

-Occupations Researcher, Web Developer, Technologist Technologies Ruby, Ruby on Rails, React, HTML, JS & CSS, Python, Node.js, Go, Heroku, AWS Tools Jira, Trello, Google Colab, Figma, Affinity Photo & Designer, Microsoft suite Location Frome, Somerset Website monumentmonitor.co.uk, rosie-brigham.github.io Email rosiebrigham@gmail.com CV Link to CV Elsewhere Github, Twitter, LinkedIn
+Occupations Deputy Head of Engineering, Engineering Leader, Software Engineer, Researcher Technologies Ruby, Ruby on Rails, React, HTML, JS & CSS, Python, Node.js, TypeScript, Kotlin, Java, Go, Heroku, AWS, Azure Tools GitHub Enterprise, Jira, Trello, Google Colab, Figma, AgilePM, Microsoft suite Location Bristol Website monumentmonitor.co.uk, rosie-brigham.github.io Email rosiebrigham@gmail.com CV Link to CV Elsewhere Github, LinkedIn

 Tech Career